 Amazon CloudFront is the CDN element of Amazon Web Services (AWS), the company's massive collection of cloud computing platforms.

 If you're unsure whether CloudFront is right for you, or you're a total newcomer to CDNs, there’s some good news: a Free Usage Tier gives new AWS customers 50GB of traffic each month, for one year.
 That's perfect for running initial tests and understanding what CloudFront and CDNs might be able to do for you.

 After the free tier, there are no fixed contracts; you pay for what you use.
 Sounds simple, right?
-But it really isn't.
+But, well, it really isn't.

-While providers like MaxCDN and KeyCDN charge a flat rate for delivering data to any region, CloudFront prices vary from a starting $0.085 to the US and Europe, rising to $0.25 in South America.
+While providers like MaxCDN and KeyCDN charge a flat rate for delivering data to any region, for instance, CloudFront prices vary from a starting $0.085 to the US and Europe, rising to $0.17 in India.
 (If you're on a budget you can choose not to serve content from the more expensive locations.)

-Amazon helps out a little by providing a Simple Monthly Calculator (choose CloudFront in the left-hand sidebar).
-Select a sample site which most closely matches yours in the right sidebar (choose Marketing Website is you're unsure) and it provides an estimate of likely charges.
+Amazon helps out a little by providing a Simple Monthly Calculator.
+Choose CloudFront in the left-hand sidebar, select a site which most closely matches yours in the right sidebar (choose Marketing Website is you're unsure) and it provides an estimate of likely charges.